You’ve heard it before. Maybe you’ve thought it yourself. Dealerships are “stealerships” — entities not to be trusted.

 Getting test rides from private sellers is a trickier situation.
 They might demand partial or full payment, or just not give you a test ride at all.
 It’s always a bit of a negotiation.
 I’ve had people simply not give me a test ride unless I paid the full amount.
 Usually, people can tell I’m a decent person and don’t ask for any down payment.
 But you can’t always be sure.

-And private sellers offer you a test ride if you’re really seriously interested.
+And private sellers offer you a test ride only if you’re really seriously interested.
 It’s very rare for someone to offer me a ride if I have a passing interest.
 At dealerships, it’s much easier.

 (Frankly, if I don’t feel good about someone and they seem like they don’t trust me enough to let me take a test ride with no money down, I’m unlikely to buy from them anyway.)